nayafia/lemonade-stand/README.md

 * [SQLite](https://www.sqlite.org/copyright.html)

 ##Open core
+*Under an [open core](https://en.wikipedia.org/wiki/Open_core) model, some aspects of the project are free, but other features are proprietary and available only to paid users.
+Usually this works when there is enterprise demand for the project.*

 ####Pros
 * Business model aligned with something people are willing to pay for
 * Can scale well if successful

 ####Cons
-* Need to have something you can charge for (which often means making certain features exclusive)
+* Need to have something you can charge for (which means making certain features exclusive)
 * Can be at odds with making software freely accessible
 * “Two tiers” of product support can make free users unhappy